NiranjanGaonkar26/git_course/GitBasicsNotes/Lec13_Creating_a_new_branch.md

 2. git checkout branch_name : switch to the specified branch

-3. git branch : verifying the present branch you are in
+3. git branch : gives a list of all the branches in the local repo as well as the info regarding the current branch you are in. git branch -all : same as above, but it also lists all the branches in the remote repo as well.

-4. git push origin new_branch_name: push your changes/ updates to the specified branch in the remote repo.
+5. git push origin new_branch_name: push your changes/ updates to the specified branch in the remote repo.

+6. git branch -d branch_name (or git branch --delete branch_name) : deletes the specified branch from the local repo.